 Six earth science lesson plans that help educators teach kids about their own water use and why it’s important to save water

-- In the first lesson learn about water resources and water footprints.
-Then they use GRACE’s Water Footprint Calculator to analyze their direct and virtual water use.
+- In Lesson 1, students learn about water resources and water footprints, then use GRACE’s Water Footprint Calculator to analyze their direct and virtual water use.
 They learn why they should care about protecting water resources, which makes it easier for them to shift their attitudes about their water use.

-- In the next lesson, students learn how to talk about and share the concept of a water footprint.
+- In Lesson 2, students learn how to talk about and share the concept of a water footprint.
 Then they explore the impact their food consumption habits have on their virtual water use and think about how their diet is influenced by systems like social groups, advertising, home and school.

-- In the final lesson, students take action.
-They investigate how the products they buy impact their virtual water footprint.
-Then they create a plan to reduce their personal water footprint.
-Next, they work together to evaluate their school campus’ water footprint.
-Finally, they create a Strategic Action Plan to reduce their school’s water footprint and work in groups to get the necessary permissions to enact a water-saving plan for the campus.
+- In Lesson 3, students take action as they investigate how the products they buy impact their virtual water footprint and they create a plan to reduce their personal water footprint.
+Next, they work together to evaluate their school campus’ water footprint and create a Strategic Action Plan to reduce their school’s water footprint.
+They work in groups to get the necessary permissions to enact a water-saving plan for the campus.

 A range of teaching strategies that give teachers flexible approaches to teaching students about water conservation

 Presentations, videos, activities, assessments, portfolio assignments, technology integration and community extensions give teachers flexible approaches to teaching kids about water footprints.

 Real-world exercises that demonstrate to students how their own habits and behaviors impact their water use

 Opportunities to engage students in real-world learning exercises help them understand their water use and bring water footprint concepts to life.